 This technique allows you to evaluate a number of important areas:

-- Can the candidate communicate in written form coherently?
+- Can they communicate in written form coherently?
 If you were a client receiving this document, what message do you get about its author?

-- Does he understand what the role entails?
-Since this component is performed late in the process, he should have a clear picture of the job and expectations.
+- Do they understand what the role entails?
+Since this component is performed late in the process, they should have a clear picture of the job and expectations.

-- Is his approach consistent with the expectations of management?
-It is best to know now if you don’t feel comfortable with his game plan.
+- Is their approach consistent with the expectations of management?
+It is best to know now if you don’t feel comfortable with their game plan.

-- Can he meet a self-imposed deadline?
+- Can they meet a self-imposed deadline?
 If the plan is late, the candidate is no longer considered for the role.

-- Can he follow directions?
+- Can they follow directions?
 I asked for a one-pager, not an epic.